Jose Trevino Player Props: Yankees vs. Athletics

-After batting .259 with a double and two RBI in his past 10 games, Jose Trevino and the New York Yankees take on the Oakland Athletics (who will start Paul Blackburn) at 9:40 PM ET on Tuesday.
+After going 0-for-2 in his last game, Jose Trevino and the New York Yankees face the Oakland Athletics (who will hand the ball to James Kaprielian) at 3:37 PM ET on Thursday.

-In his last game he had a one-hit performance (1-for-3) against the Rangers.
+He had a hitless performance in his previous game (0-for-2) against the Athletics.

 Jose Trevino Game Info & Props vs. the Athletics